SecUSo/privacy-friendly-notes/README.md

 ## Building

-Further development requires Android Studio, we recommend to use at least version 2.2.2
+Further development requires Android Studio, we recommend to use the latest version.

 ### API Reference

-Mininum SDK: 17
+Mininum SDK: 21<br />
-Target SDK: 25
+Target SDK: 29

 ## License

 Privacy Friendly Notes is licensed under the GPLv3.
-Copyright (C) 2016  Robin Morawetz
+Copyright (C) 2016-2017  Robin Morawetz
+Copyright (C) 2018-2021  Christopher Beckmann

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by